NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_RDM-Plan/01-dmp.md

 * Further points: ethical and legal aspects (e.g. anonymisation, data deletion)

 ## Digital Preservation in DMPs
-Data Management Plans usually ask for “long-term archiving” or “long-term preservation” of research data, “data preservation”, “long-term data accessibility” or sometimes “data sharing”.
-Exact terminology varies according to the different funders and their DMP templates and research data guidelines.
-For long-term archiving, preservation and accessibility/sharing, publication of research data in a Trusted Digital Repository (TDR) / trustworthy repository is recommended {% cite OpenAIRE_2024 england_2023_10125224 %}.
-TDR fall usually into two categories:
+DMPs usually ask for “long-term archiving” or “long-term preservation”, “data preservation”, “long-term data accessibility” or sometimes “data sharing”  of research data.
+The exact terminology varies according to different funders and their DMP templates and research data policies.
+For long-term archiving, preservation and accessibility/sharing, the publication of research data in a Trusted Digital Repository (TDR) is recommended {% cite OpenAIRE_2024 england_2023_10125224 %}.
+TDRs typically fall into two categories:
-* a repository that has a CoreTrustSeal, nestor seal (DIN 31644) or ISO 16363 certification
+1. a repository that has a CoreTrustSeal, nestor seal (DIN 31644) or ISO 16363 certification
-* a repository that is commonly used and endorsed by the international research communities
+2. a repository that is widely used and supported by the international research community

-For finding a TDR, check the [Data Repository page of the Knowledge Base](https://nfdi4microbiota.github.io/nfdi4microbiota-knowledge-base/Research-Data-Management/22-data-repositories).
+To find a TDR, see the [Data Repositories page of the Knowledge Base](https://nfdi4microbiota.github.io/nfdi4microbiota-knowledge-base/Research-Data-Management/22-data-repositories).

 # Benefits
 When implemented correctly, a DMP can [benefit all stakeholders](https://doi.org/10.1371/journal.pcbi.1006750) of a research project despite the initial overhead of creating the DMP itself: